zudello/zudello-knowledge-base/Knowledge Base/user-management-and-security/microsoft-entra-azure-ad-sso.md

 ![](../images/Pasted%20image%2020250113093741.png)

-3. Click **Grant consent** to apply the permissions
+17. Click **Grant consent** to apply the permissions

 ![](../images/Pasted%20image%2020250113093755.png)

 ## Completing implementation

-Provide these authentication keys to Zudello:
+Once you have completed the above steps, please securely provide these authentication keys to Zudello:

 - Application (Client) ID
 - Directory (tenant) ID
 - Client Secret value

+To ensure your information is kept confidential, use a secure password sharing tool like 1Password or LastPass.
+If you do not have access to any such tool, please send Client IDs and Client Secret values in separate messages.
 ## Need help?

 Contact your organisation administrator or Zudello support for assistance with Azure AD authentication setup.